himedlooff/frontend-pattern-library-workflow/README.md

 This document is my attempt to capture and share my experience and thoughts with others.

 :question:
 I'm not exactly sure about terminology here.
-Am I referring to a style guide, a living style guide, a pattern library?
+Am I referring to a style guide, a living style guide, a CSS or front-end style guide, a pattern library?
 _Pattern library_ seems to be the clearest term since _style guide_ can also refer to design-centric guides.

 :speech_balloon: